 - ENTERTAIN the audience by surprising them, making them laugh or sharing spectacular content

-Choosing how you'll engage your audience will help you define your core message and tone.
+The key to a content marketing strategy is choosing how you'll engage your audience in order to help you define your core message and tone.

 Define the Content Creation Strategy